py-mine/PyMine-Server/CONTRIBUTING.md

 - Use `snake_case` for variables
 - Constants should either be loaded from a config file or be in `UPPER_SNAKE_CASE`
 - Lines shouldn't be longer than 127 characters.
+- `black` formatting is required, however github actions takes care of it so you don't need to run it yourself..

 ### Imports